-

 UNDP recruitment and selection procedures

-The Recruitment and Selection Framework and policies are intended to provide UNDP Country Offices (COs) and headquarters hiring units with the principles governing recruitment and selection and specific guidance for filling vacant posts at the local and international levels in accordance with the United Nations Charter, the Staff Regulations and the Staff Rules.
+The Recruitment and Selection Framework Policy is intended to provide UNDP Country Offices (COs) and headquarters hiring units with the principles governing recruitment and selection and specific guidance for filling vacant posts at the local and international levels in accordance with the United Nations Charter, the Staff Regulations and the Staff Rules.

 UNDP staff recruitment and selection are guided by the following five principles: